Once you have some confidence with the first five lessons, here are a few more to improve your knowledge and increase your understanding.

 As in Step 1, these lessons are simplified for a beginner to prevent confusion as much as possible, build confidence, and give a solid grounding on which to base your future progression in bridge.
 Good luck!

 These may be all the lessons you’ll ever need to be a successful and happy bridge player.
 You can buy many books on bridge, but there is enough information on this website to give you all the basics you need.
 Many social bridge players play for years and never learn anything more than these basic bids.
 Experience playing bridge will teach you what many printed lessons cannot.
 The more practice you have playing the game, the more you will improve.
 Once you gain confidence using these basic bids, you can always add more conventions and techniques later.
-Besides the bidding process, there is so much to learn about strategy — how to play the hand, when you should/should not compete for the contract, when to pull trump, etc.
+Besides the bidding process, there is so much to learn about strategy — how to play the hand, how much you should compete for the contract, when to pull trump, etc.

 Do expect to make mistakes — often you will learn more from your errors than from anything else.
 Here are some self-evaluating questions that may help you to identify the problems and solutions.

-3) Did the lead card make a difference?
+- Did the lead card make a difference?

-4) Was there anything else that I could have done differently?
+- Was there anything else that I could have done differently?

 If you bid a contract and made over-tricks, it’s also a good idea to consider these questions:

-2) Did I miss out on bidding to game or a slam?
+- Did I miss out on bidding to game or a slam?
 If so, was there a way I could have changed my bidding?

-3) Did the opponents make mistakes which allowed me to get more tricks than I deserve?
+- Did the opponents make mistakes which allowed me to get more tricks than I deserve?